-We also investigated whether these cross-sectional measures of lateral ventricular expansion were correlated with CSF biomarker levels, in order to rank the biomarkers in order of how strong these correlations are.
+We also investigated whether these cross-sectional measures of lateral ventricular expansion were correlated with CSF biomarker levels, to rank the biomarkers in order of how strong these correlations are.
 In a pilot study with a sample only one-third this size, we found correlations with $A\beta{1-42}$ but not with measures of Tau, so we were keen to see if expanding the sample 3-fold would allow us to pick up correlations Tau.
-In the maps (Figure 4(a)), correlations were significant between ventricular expansion and lower $A\beta{1-42}$ protein levels in the pooled data (Figure 4(a); entire sample of all AD, MCI and normal subjects; p=0.0361, FDR corrected).
+In the maps (Fig. 4a), correlations were significant between ventricular expansion and lower $A\beta{1-42}$ protein levels in the pooled data (Fig. 5a; entire sample of all AD, MCI, and normal subjects; p = 0.0361, FDR corrected).

-3.3 Predicting Future Cognitive Change
+2.3.
+Predicting future cognitive Change

-One goal of ADNI is to determine which brain imaging measures predict future clinical decline, primarily for "enrichment", a statistical strategy to empower drug trials by selecting those most likely to show imminent cognitive decline (see e.g., Kohannim et al., 2010).
+One goal of ADNI is to determine which brain imaging measures predict future clinical decline, primarily for "enrichment", a statistical strategy to empower drug trials by selecting those most likely to show imminent cognitive decline (see, e.g., Kohannim et al., 2010).
 Subjects who returned for 1-year follow-up were evaluated for any change in clinical diagnosis.
-Figure 4(b) reveals regions where ventricular expansion at baseline correlated with subsequent clinical changes over 1 year; baseline maps were significant overall, after correcting for multiple comparisons, for predicting future changes in MMSE (p=0.0462, FDR corrected), global CDR (p=0.0294, FDR corrected) and sum-of-boxes CDR scores (p=0.0420, FDR corrected).
+Figure 4b reveals regions where ventricular expansion at baseline correlated with subsequent clinical changes over 1 year; baseline maps were significant overall, after correcting for multiple comparisons, for predicting future changes in MMSE (p = 0.0462, FDR corrected), global CDR (p = 0.0294, FDR corrected) and sum-of-boxes CDR scores (p = 0.0420, FDR corrected).
 Again, the rank order of these maps is of interest.
 Baseline ventricular anatomy was a very good predictor of changes in the global clinical scores (MMSE, CDR).
 For delayed recall memory scores, which correlated strongly with ventricular anatomy at baseline, there was a detectable correlation only on the right, suggesting a weaker (but significant) association.
 For depression ratings, which correlated significantly with ventricular anatomy at baseline (but less strongly than delayed recall memory scores did), there was no association between changes in these scores and baseline ventricular anatomy, even in 698 subjects.
 Atrophy in more specialized structures is more likely to be associated with changes in these scores.

-3.4 Influence of Genetic Variants
+2.4.
+Influence of genetic variants